rakhimov/cppdep/README.rst

 Each of the following cases may be considered a quality flaw.

-1. Failure to associate some headers/dotC files with any component, leading to lost dependencies.
+1. Failure to associate some header/implementation files with any component, leading to lost dependencies.

 2. File name conflicts.

     1. File basename conflicts among internal headers.
        For example, libA/List.h and libA/List.hpp, libA/Stack.h and libB/Stack.hpp.
-    2. File basename conflicts among internal dotCs.
+    2. File basename conflicts among internal implementation files.
        For example, libA/List.cc and libA/List.cpp, libA/Stack.cc and libB/Stack.cpp
     3. File name conflicts between internal and external headers.
        For example, libA/map.h and /usr/include/c++/4.4/debug/map.h.